 You can choose to just complete Mt Kahuranaki - a distance of 22 kms.
 If going solo for 55 kms is not your cuppa tea, and you can't find a few buddies to do a relay team with you - then this is a great solution!
 Low-key and non-competitive.
 You can still explore private land, and be part of the buzz of the event!
 See the above description for leg 2 for details of your course.

-You will start separately to everyone else, at the transition area at Rochfort Road. - and you will finish at the same place.
+You will start separately to everyone else, at the transition area at Rochfort Road (see HERE for directions) - and you will finish at the same place.
 You can choose to run or walk.
 You must transport yourself to the start line.

 8.45am Briefing One Peak Explorer - Rochfort Rd (approx 20 mins drive from Havelock North)